 When doctors go to social media websites, they may want to think twice about posting patients’ photos without permission.

-Using the images could be considered unprofessional conduct by a state medical board, according to a new study.
+Using the images could be considered inappropriate social media behavior and unprofessional conduct by a state medical board, according to a new study.

 Other online physician behavior viewed as troublesome by boards: citing misleading information about clinical outcomes; misrepresenting credentials; and inappropriately contacting patients.